getstatusy/statusy-docs/source/includes/api.md

 # Using the API

 Statusy has a fully functional RESTful API.
-The API Documentation can be found [here](https://api.statusy.co/).
+When using the API be sure to [check out the API Documentation](https://api.statusy.co/).

 In order to use the API you must first create a token.
 API Tokens are issued at the user level.

 ![API Token Generation](api.png)